 Yes.
 The water in the river is normally drained for essential maintenance every two years.
 This generally happens at the end of January and lasts for around 10 days.
 At this time there is no water in much of the river loop, and the river cruises will not be running.

-The next scheduled emptying and maintenance is January 2026.
+The most recent maintenance was January 2026.
+The next scheduled emptying and maintenance is January 2028.

 Are Dogs Allowed on the River Walk?